Yes, you can become a police officer with a GED. In most states and departments, the minimum qualification is a high school or GED diploma.

 Character – Police academies will only allow applicants to their training programs who can demonstrate outstanding ethical and moral character.
 While protecting their local communities and enforcing the law, you’ll need to be capable of employing a steadfast ethical and moral code.

-Police academies will always look for candidates that have high morale, who are honest, kind, trustworthy, and perceptive, and who are capable of demonstrating leadership skills and good judgment.
+Police academies will always look for candidates who have high morale, who are honest, kind, trustworthy, and perceptive, and who are capable of demonstrating leadership skills and good judgment.